Saint Thaddeus Church, Masis: History

+Diocese of Masyatsotn was built.
+The church candle-lighting hall, where 12 icons are installed, was completely reconstructed and expanded.

 Architecture

 The architects of St. Thaddeus Church are Artur and Anahit Tarkhanyans.
 It is a combination of Armenian church building traditions, and contemporary architectural and construction solutions.
 The church is triple-stepped, and differs by its design and spatial solutions.
 The internal space is shaped by two intersecting squares, which symbolize eternity and purity of faith, and through the latter the whole structural system is constructed.

 The dome is rested on semi crossing arches.
 The external and internal cladding of the Church is unique.
 The colors from the center to the edges become lighter, and from the base to the dome – darker.
 The height of the temple, without the cross on the dome, is 33 meters, which symbolizes the years of Jesus Christ’s life on earth.
 Thirty-three biblical commandments are engraved on the entire wall surrounding the Church.